skyline-nine/beluga/README.md

 # Stablility

-beluga.py windows version = 100% Working tested
+Beluga.py windows version = 100% Working tested

-beluga.py macos version = 85% Working tested some features are unable to be tested
+Beluga.py macos version = 85% Working tested some features are unable to be tested

 due to certain hardware limitations

 and as such are not guaranteed to work

-beluga.py linux version = ?% Unknown not testable
+Beluga.py linux version = ?% Unknown not testable please test this on linux

+for the abilty to fix errors on linux